LinkedInLearning/advanced-terraform-3099246/README.md

 # Advanced Terraform
 This is the repository for the LinkedIn Learning course Advanced Terraform.
-The full course is available from [LinkedIn Learning][lil-course-url]....
+The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Advanced Terraform][lil-thumbnail-url]

+Terraform simplifies and accelerates the configuration and deployment of infrastructure, including cloud-based environments.
+In this project-based course, David Swersky highlights a series of advanced Terraform use cases.
+David goes over the steps to create a new Terraform configuration, then explores intermediate concepts like variables, looping, expression and functions, modules, and more.
+He explains advanced concepts, such as custom modules, defining a remote state backend, and deploying configurations across multiple environments.
+The course is capped with an example model for a complete Continuous Integration/Continuous Delivery pipeline for deploying Terraform configurations.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.